ZohaibAkhtar/Ansible/README.md

 # Running the Ansible Playbook:
 Run the Ansible playbook using the following command: ansible-playbook ansible.yaml --vault-id @prompt Ansible will prompt you for a vault password.
 In this case, the vault password is 'test', as mentioned in the instructions.
+(I have excluded the secret.yaml file because it contained access to my dockerhub, you would need to create your own secret.yaml to make it work)

 # Accessing the Flask Application:
 Once the Ansible playbook completes successfully, you can visit the Flask application by using the IP address of the target host and port 5000.
 Example: http://your_target_ip:5000.
 (Make Sure the port 5000 is open and publically accessable.